Another classic bit of #techbodgery, a simple encoder option for ETCnomad (or an Element!) is the Contour Shuttle Xpress.

 The buttons primarily control Intensity, Pan, Tilt, Zoom, and the fifth button - when held - enables fine adjustment of any of these parameters.

-However, additionally, if you hold any of the buttons they now control the shutter Thrust A, B, C, and D. Finally if you hold the button to control the shutter and you hold the Fine Adjustment button it will control the corresponding shutter angle.
+However, additionally, if you hold any of the buttons they now control the Shutter Thrust A, B, C, and D respectively.
+Finally if you hold the button to control the shutter and you hold the Fine Adjustment button it will control the corresponding shutter angle instead of the thrust.